m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 I've sometimes heard that the D&D rules were originally written for a small-scale wargame, with minatures, one squad per player - something like *Necromuda*.
 Certainly the feel is similar, so whether the story is actually true is almost irrelevant.

 The funny thing is, I like *Necromuda*.
 (And ironically enough its biggest problem is similar: its rules are an adaptation of those for a larger-scale wargame, and don't always work for small squads).
 So I feel obliged to explain why D&D doesn't succeed on the same level.

-* Six stats is too many for balance

-As a GM, you can't give people an equal number of rolls on each stat.